 - I do tend to notice that I sleep well after using the mat!
 However, I already have rather good quality sleep so it’s hard to say for sure if that’s a direct contributor.

 Overall, the price is the biggest downfall, but I can tell that it’s super high quality and well-made.
 I’ve tried a friend’s knockoff acupressure mat once, for example, and it was flimsy and dull.
 You get what you pay for!

-And you can use code ORGANICALLYBECCA for 15% off a Pranamat!
+And you can use code BECCA for 20% off a Pranamat set!
 The discount applies automatically with this link below.

 Budget-Friendly Acupressure Mat Option: WTHN

 If you still wanna try out a mat for yourself but can’t quite splurge on a Prana, here is another great option for you with a lower price tag!

 I have not tried this myself so I can’t compare it but have heard good things.
 It’s made with linen and filled with coconut fiber.
 One of the WTHN founders is a doctor of Chinese Medicine and a licensed acupuncturist.

 You can use code ORGANICALLYBECCA for a discount on a WTHN mat from Love Peace Organic using the link below!